Jerby-Lab/HGSC_SpatialPerturbational/README.md

 3. Download _**HGSC_Results.zip**_.
 Unzip the file and move the resulting files into the _Results_ directory within the `HGSC_SpatialPerturbational` repository.

+4. In line 80 of `Code/HGSCgit_main.R` please replace `/path/to/your/local/clone/of/this/repo/` with the true local path to this repository.

-4. In Rstudio or within a script, run:
+5. In RStudio or within a script, run:
 ```
 files <- list.files(paste0("/path/to/your/local/clone/of/this/repo/Code"),
                   include.dirs = F,